mjstewart/nix-home-manager/README.md

 This is because its the only way to get the vs code extension to run ghcid with a custom command of using `cabal new-repl` rather than the defaul `cabal repl`.

+The issue with ghcid is that when you try use it with multiple modules sometimes it refreshes with only 1 module active.
+You need to go to another module, make a type and this will reload it and pick back up the other modules...

 ```
 mkdir my-project
 cd my-project